-The only thing I could be certain of was that if I asked, I’d get an uncertain answer.
+The only thing I could be sure of was that if I asked, I’d get an uncertain answer.
 For now, though, it didn’t matter; this was the kind of retreat I always dreamed of owning.
-Perhaps one day I would own a retreat like this somewhere in the Swiss Alps.
+Perhaps one day, I would own a retreat like this somewhere in the Swiss Alps.

 But it still bothered me how it could have come to be built at this location so long ago, considering how far it was above the tree line.
 There was no rational explanation I could think of.
 From what I could tell, it must have been built at least a hundred years ago.

 ‘How in Jove could these logs have been hauled up here to construct this place?’
 I asked.
 ‘It would have been impossible for horses or mules to scale these escarpments.
 Even an experienced climber like me was barely able to make it up here.’

 ‘I’m sure there must have been some way,’ he said as he turned the sizzling bacon over with an old spatula.
 ‘Perhaps this cabin doesn’t even exist on the earth plane’s spectrum.
 Did you think about that?’

 ‘What’s to think, unless it’s more science fiction?’

 ‘But didn’t you say there was no cabin here when you first approached the Summit?’
 Eli asked.
 ‘If it were, you would have been blind not to notice it, unless, of course, you were blind to what you weren’t capable of seeing in your physical body.’

 ‘My eyes are fine, thank you,’ I said.
 ‘I don’t require glasses, and I generally see most of what’s out there to see.’